-With respect to internal hazards, the analysis has to be extended to consider the following issues:
+With respect to internal hazards, the analysis has to be extended to consider the following issues.

-- Internal hazard scenarios are triggered as a consequence of external hazard impact (e.g. external flooding entering the reactor building), - Internal hazard scenarios triggered on the site but not in the unit or for the source currently analysed (cf. section 6.5), - Internal initiating events, for which probability of occurrence correlates with the hazard scenario frequencies (e.g. a LOOP scenario might be more likely due to high grid load in conjunction with a heat wave or during the hurricane season).
+- Internal hazard scenarios are triggered as a consequence of external hazard impact (e.g. external flooding entering the reactor building), - Internal hazard scenarios triggered on the site but not in the unit or for the source currently analysed (cf. section 6.5., - Internal initiating events, for which probability of occurrence correlates with the hazard scenario frequencies. (e.g. a LOOP scenario might be more likely due to high grid load in conjunction with a heat wave or during the hurricane season).

 As a first step, PSA analysts should develop a matrix of all reasonable (bounding) combinations of hazards deemed applicable to the site.
-Quantitative screening thresholds as defined in section b probably should be applied.
-Such a matrix needs to consider all hazards, even if they have been screened out individually (for not challenging the plant or based on bounding analysis, hazard screened out individually because they are not applicable to the site must not be considered for combinations).
+Quantitative screening thresholds as defined in section 6.2.2 probably should be applied.
+Such a matrix needs to consider all hazards, even if they have been screened out individually (for not challenging the plant or based on bounding analysis).
 The screening of combinations should not only consider rare, high impact events, but also less intense scenarios at or even below design basis values, as these might be relevant in combinations with other events.
 One salient example would be the combination of high external temperatures with a design basis earthquake, which was identified as a contributor for a NPP, since ventilation systems were not qualified for earthquake impact and the subsequent temperature increase in safety related buildings would impair safety-related I&C.